walmartlabs/concord-website/docs/plugins/docker.md

     greeting: "Hello, world!"
 ```

-The above invocation is equivalent to running
+The above invocations are equivalent to running

 ```bash
 docker run -i --rm \